xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [World Scribe](https://github.com/MarquisLP/World-Scribe "World Scribe"), an Android app for fictional world-building
 - [OPAC App](https://opac.app/ "OPAC App"), Android app to access libraries catalogs around the world (not in use since the ones I frequent are not supported)
 - [Timeline](http://thetimelineproj.sourceforge.net/ "Timeline"), a timeline manager, for Linux and Windows only
 - [Timelines](https://timelines.app/ "Timelines App"), an iOS only app for time tracking.
-It is incredibly similar to my concept of [[Timeline development|Timeline]], but it has a pro subscription.
+It is incredibly similar to my concept of [[Timeline development|Timeline]], but it has a pro subscription which is not worth it.
 - [pass](https://www.passwordstore.org/ "pass - the standard unix password manager"), the standard Unix password manager
 - [Knil](https://apps.apple.com/app/knil-universal-link-testing/id1195310358 "Knil on Apple App Store"), universal link testing
 - [Regex](https://motionobj.com/regex/ "Regex"), to test Regex expressions.
 It costs 30€